 In Australia’s Northwest Territory, much of the dry plain landscape is dominated by the mounds of two termites.
 One is the compass termite, whose nests can reach heights of more than 10 feet and are built narrower along the north‑south axis to avoid too much exposure to the sun.

 The other is the cathedral termite, whose nests tower above the ground (and any passing mammals) at heights of 15 feet or more.
 These are the biggest skyscrapers in the world.
 By far.
 If the millions of termites inhabiting them were our size, the mounds themselves, scaled up proportionally, would be taller than three Burj Khalifas—and in some cases more than five!
+Both the compass and cathedral termites’ mounds can last for a century, which, remarkably, could also be the lifespan of their queens.
+Again, scaling up for humans, this means that both queen and tower might last seven millennia—despite being formed from just saliva, sand, and dung.

 Inside, everyone has a purpose.
-Deep inside are the reproductives, the so-called queen and her successors, as well as the king that fertilizes them.
+Deep inside are the reproductives, the so‑called queen and her successors, as well as the king that fertilises them.
 Then there are the soldiers, the defenders of the mound.
-In the case of cathedral termites, these are ‘nasute soldiers’, meaning they have a long nose-tube specially adapted for squirting sticky saliva at invaders.
+In the case of cathedral termites, these are ‘nasute soldiers’, meaning they have a long nose‑tube specially adapted for squirting sticky saliva at invaders.
 After them, and most numerous of all, are the workers—whose job is to build and maintain the nest, as well as to feed and tend the young and reproductives.
 They rarely leave the darkness of the city.

-Sadly, the only way for humans to view the beauty of an ants’ nest is to fill it with plaster, hot wax, or molten metal, killing every last one of its occupants.
+Sadly, the only way for humans to view the beauty of an ant’s nest is to fill it with plaster, hot wax, or molten metal, killing every last one of its occupants.
 The resulting cast, though it’ll cost you your soul, can be excavated and studied in detail.
-In this way, scientists have found a remarkable degree of planning and consistency in ant nest construction—which is all the more remarkable given they build in the dark without a leader or plan, and ants working on one side have no means of communicating with ants on the other (no means obvious to us relatively unevolved apes, that is).
+In this way, scientists have found a remarkable degree of planning and consistency in ant nest construction— which is all the more remarkable given they build in the dark without a leader or plan, and ants working on one side have no means of communicating with ants on the other (no means obvious to us relatively unevolved apes, that is).

 Really, ants work much like cells in an organism—and these organisms, the colonies, can get pretty big.
 Nests belonging to the same species in any given area tend to merge together in “vast territorial systems” sometimes numbering hundreds of interacting colonies.

 Nest features typically include food storage chambers, brood chambers (for eggs and the young), the queen’s chamber (at the heart), and waste disposal chambers (on the outer edge) for the deposit of dead ants and exoskeletons.
-These are joined by angled, vertical, or even spiraling shafts, which also provide ventilation.
+These are joined by angled, vertical, or even spiralling shafts, which also provide ventilation.
 The variable depths and sizes of chambers provide the range of microclimates ant colonies need, particularly specialist species like those that farm fungi.
 They navigate their nests by chemical “signage”, similar to how they get around outside.

-1. Bee 3D printing
+1 Bee 3D Printing

 Honeybees are more efficient than we could ever be.
 Like termites and ants, every bee in the hive has a purpose.
 But it’s for their building work, not their social organization, that they get a place on this list (although the two are related).